Different Plans for Indian Independence are explained in this article.

 Background

 - Britain was facing pressure from the US and other allied leaders over its own imperial policies in India and also to secure Indian cooperation for the Allied war effort.
+Churchill was against his own stance while signing the Atlantic Charter, 1941, proposed by Franklin D. Roosevelt, the then-American President.
+The aim of the Mission was to win the cooperation of India with Britain vis-a-vis the War.
 This also led the British government to send Cripps to India.

 Proposals of Cripps Mission